Kxnrl/modsharp-public/docfx/docs/en-us/guides/writing-a-module.md

 > 2. Use PascalCase
 > 3. Module path loading rule is `{CS2}/game/sharp/modules/{AssemblyName}/{AssemblyName}.deps.json`, make sure the paths match!

-Talking so much may be confusing, so let's look at a picture:
+If you still can't understand the above content well, let's look at pictures:

 ![See Image](../../../images/module-deploy-to.png)